Edtech creates a global community

 Digital literacy is one of the biggest barriers to access, and a lack of experience with online learning contributes to the affective filter.
 In short, tech is the first step on a long road to a truly learn-anywhere culture – Claire Duly

 Teaching for Success – the British Council’s global approach to teacher development – runs regular free MOOCs (massive open online courses) for teachers as well as moderated online training modules from its pool of teacher trainers.
-Claire Duly, the British Council’s head of English Global Partnerships, says: “Global education initiatives delivered through digital platforms provide equity of access to the very best in teaching and learning to some of the hardest to reach individuals and communities in the world, and serve as a bridge to the quality gap so pervasive in traditional classrooms.”
+Claire Duly, head of English partnerships, British Council Jordan, says: “Global education initiatives delivered through digital platforms provide equity of access to the very best in teaching and learning to some of the hardest to reach individuals and communities in the world, and serve as a bridge to the quality gap so pervasive in traditional classrooms.”
 She adds, “From a cultural relations perspective, global education initiatives strive to build networks and connections between people across the world.
 This underpins our equality, diversity and inclusion agenda.”

 High-quality education programmes that connect people from very different cultures and backgrounds are essential for “developing the intercultural fluency skills so fundamental for succeeding in a more diverse and connected world,” says Duly.